cars-lab-repo/Chaos/README.md

 # Reliable and secure memristor-based chaotic communication against eavesdroppers and untrusted foundries </br>
+This repository consists of various components related to the research paper and source code.  </br>

 # Contents </br>
 * `paper`: publihsed papers based on the source code.  </br>